-The Admissions Committee, comprising the Provost, Admission and Student Recruitment Associate Director, the Registrar and the appropriate College Dean, will consider the certificates issued by other educational systems, only if they meet the conditions set by the UAE Ministry of Higher Education & Scientific Research (Decrees No. 200/year 2004 and No. 133/year 2005), and the University admissions criteria (listed below).
+The Admissions Committee, comprising the Provost, Admission and Student Recruitment Associate Director, the Registrar and the appropriate College Dean, will consider the certificates issued by other educational systems, only if they meet the conditions set by the UAE Ministry of Higher Education & Scientific Research.

+(Decrees No. 200/year 2004 and No. 133/year 2005 and 322/ year 2017 and 324/ y 2017), and the University admissions criteria (listed below).